typesupply/opentype-cookbook/website/content/common-techniques.md

     (illustration of AAAAAAAAAAAA in the demo font)

 Given enough alternates, this creates an effective illusion in a large block of text.

+    (illustration of a large block of text in the demo font)

 The code is very simple: